X Modality Assisting RGBT Object Tracking: Experimental Results

 \subsection{Datasets and Metrics}

-In this paper, we conduct comparative experiments with high-performance competitors on three RGBT benchmarks, namely GTOT\cite{31}, RGBT234\cite{32}, and LasHeR\cite{33}.
-Following established practices in the field, we employed two standard metrics, namely Precision Rate (PR) and Success Rate (SR), to demonstrate the superiority of the proposed method.
-We set the threshold to 5 pixels for GTOT and 20 pixels for RGBT234/LasHeR, considering the diverse image resolutions present in different datasets.
+In this paper, the comparative experiments are conducted with high-performance competitors on three RGBT benchmarks, namely GTOT\cite{31}, RGBT234\cite{32}, and LasHeR\cite{33}.
+In alignment with prevalent practices within the domain, two benchmark metrics, Precision Rate (PR) and Success Rate (SR), are adopted to ascertain the efficacy of the proposed method.
+A threshold of 5 pixels is established for GTOT and 20 pixels for RGBT234/LasHeR, taking into account the variability in image resolutions across different datasets.